mrinank1301/final-yr-project/README.md

 ## System Design

-The application follows a **microservices architecture** with four independent services communicating over HTTP, WebSocket, and WebRTC protocols.
+The application follows a **modular monolithic architecture**.
+The Python Backend is a single FastAPI process with clearly separated internal modules — `routers/` for API endpoints, `services/` for business logic, and `websockets/` for real-time handlers — rather than independently deployed microservices.
+The Node.js server exists only as a lightweight token generator.
+All components communicate over HTTP, WebSocket, and WebRTC protocols.

 ### Services and Responsibilities